Select a category:

 Persuasive Essay Examples of Different Formats

 As important as the actual content is, structure matters, too.
 There are two main types: three-paragraph essays and five-paragraph ones.
 The latter gives more time to explore an idea, while the shorter one requires more brief and focused reasoning.
-Below are two examples:
+Below are two samples of persuasive essays:

 Why Voting Should Be Mandatory